macs30122-winter24/final-project-chattbd/README.md

 - random
 - time
 - ast

 ## Data
-The data sources for the project are contained in the "folder" of this repository.
+Some of the data for the project is contained in the "data" folder of this repository.
 It contains:
 - NRC-Emotion-Lexicon-Wordlevel-v0.92.txt: a dictionary of emotional words in english.
 Used in Text_analyzer.ipynb
 - news_word2vec.model: a Word2Vec model of the semantic space in the news corpus
-- sm_word2vec.model: a Word2Vec model of the semantic space in the social media corpus
+- sm_word2vec.model: a Word2Vec model of the semantic space in the social media corpus Additionally, data files to large to be stored on github are found in the following links:
 - ADD BOX LINKS TO TEXT DATA

 ## Responsabilities in the project